robzhu/domain2LS/README.md

 # Step 3: Add DNS Records in Lightsail

-- Open the lightsail console (https://lightsail.aws.amazon.com/), click the "Networking" tab and click on your DNS Zone.
+- Open the [Lightsail Console](https://lightsail.aws.amazon.com/), click the "Networking" tab and click on your DNS Zone.
 You can now manage DNS records directly from Lightsail.
 ![Lightsail DNS](/images/ls_add_records.png)

 This is a handy way to manage your virtual machines, static IP addresses, and DNS records all in one place.